July 20 – Singapore reopening plans delayed due to COVID-19 cluster

 There are also music and sports festivals – The city never sleeps.

 Travelers can also enjoy the art scene by visiting the many galleries as well as museums and enjoy many cultural events.

-Singapore is also a fashionista’s paradise.
+Singapore is a fashionista’s paradise as well.

 Basically, Singapore is the ultimate adult playground.
 It’s also a wonderful hub if visitors would like to visit other countries in Asia.